betogrun/prelude/README.md

 ## Generate the Rails project

 Generate an application with Postgres database, esbuild and Tailwind CSS.
+Feel free to change the options, but keep in mind the next steps may be affected.

 ```
 docker-compose run --rm --no-deps web bundle exec rails new . --force -d postgresql -j esbuild --css tailwind
 docker-compose run --rm web bundle add foreman --group "development, test"